jenkins-infra/jenkins-usage-stats/README.md

 `jenkins-usage-stats` handles importing daily Jenkins usage reports into a database, and generating monthly reports from that data.
 It replaces https://github.com/jenkins-infra/infra-statistics, and is run on Jenkins project infrastructure.

+### Differences from infra-statistics report generator

+* Much, much faster.
+* Uses a persistent Postgres database rather than a weird hodge-podge of Mongo, giant JSON files, and sqlite.
+This means `jenkins-usage-stats` can be run on dynamically provisioned compute resources using a hosted Postgres database, rather than the whole thing needing to live on a single persistent machine using >500GB of disk.
+* The "start time" for months is midnight UTC, rather than midnight PST/-0800.
+Data is very slightly different as a result, but not in a meaningful way.
+* Months which have no data but do have report gzip files (i.e., April 2007 until December 2008) will not be included in the generated reports, SVGs, etc.
+* Input data is filtered a little more aggressively when it comes to weird/non-standard Jenkins and plugin versions.
+This doesn't seem to make a statistically significant difference in the generated reports.

 ### Running

 #### Database